Use fresh okra for this recipe if you want to avoid okra's characteristic slimy texture.

 - Salt and pepper

-1 Heat 3 tablespoons of the vegetable oil in a large sauté pan or wide, shallow pot over medium-high heat.
+1 Sauté onion, jalapeño, celery, then garlic: Heat 3 tablespoons of the olive oil in a large sauté pan or wide, shallow pot over medium-high heat.
 When the oil is hot, sauté the onion, jalapeño and celery for 2 minutes, stirring once or twice.
 Add the garlic and sauté for another minute or two.

-3 As the sauce is boiling, slice the okra on the bias to create diagonal pieces.
+3 Slice okra on diagonal: As the sauce is boiling, slice the okra on the bias to create diagonal pieces.
 The reason for diagonal slicing is to expose as much of the interior of the okra as possible.
 Wait to cut the okra until the last minute because it helps make them less slimy.

-5 As soon as the okra is done, add it to the boiling sauce.
+5 Add seared okra to sauce, add tomatoes, simmer: As soon as the okra is done, add it to the boiling sauce.
 Add the diced tomatoes and reduce the heat to a simmer.
 Cook for 5 minutes, no longer.
 The tomatoes should still be a bit firm, and you don't want to cook the okra to the point it starts releasing slime.

 6 Turn off the heat, grind black pepper over everything and taste once more for salt.
 Add if needed.